sirJiggles/prototype-builder/README.md

 # Prototype Builder

-This system is designed to make creating the base of the HTML protorypes that get sent to clients as quick as possible.
+This system is designed to make creating the base of the HTML prototypes that get sent to clients as quick as possible.
 Using the interface at [prototype-builder.com](http://prototype-builder.com) create prototypes quickly and downlaod what you create.